dokshukin/poc-k8s-jenkins/README.md

 3. No kubernetes ingress/load-balancers, hostnames and HTTPS/SSL
 4. Only one node of 3 is a master node.
 5. There is a "local" storage located on a master k8s node mounted as PVC to keep Jenkins data.
-6. There is only one kubernetes admnin service account used for all purposes.
+6. There is only one kubernetes admin service account used for all purposes.
 7. Docker socket has RW permissions to allow jenkins user DinD usage.
 8. Jenkins main config.yml is delivered from ansible teplate to guarantee cloud settings (instead of usage XML-edit)
 9. Terraform state is local file.